State department recommends Whitehaven mine stay open to 2044

 Complaining of a lack of policy direction for reducing 'fugitive' greenhouse gas emissions from the mine in its report, DPIE recommended establishing a mechanism to independently review emissions and potentially ratchet them down over time, and to expand an independent government regulator to monitor the process.

-But the commission determined that the project would provide a net benefit of about $599 million, accounting for environmental costs.
+But DPIE determined that the project would provide a net benefit of about $599 million, accounting for environmental costs.
 The project would create about 13 new local jobs, and bring in about $65 million into the Gunnedah region.

 DPIE noted that the mine "has been operating for over a decade ... with no major issues or complaints" and that the planned expansion involves "very limited changes to the mine's key surface facilities".

-"There are very few community members in close proximity to the project area, i.e. only 20 residences within 5 km..." the commission said.
+"There are very few community members in close proximity to the project area, i.e. only 20 residences within 5 km..."
+DPIE said.

 "However, the longwall panels would be some of the longest (10 km) and widest (400 m) in Australia.
 This would lead to relatively high levels of subsidence, a highly fractured zone above the mine workings, and associated impacts on water resources."